SonarSource/sonarqube/README.md

 The path to a custom configuration file can be provided with command-line property `-Dorchestrator.configUrl=file:///path/to/orchestrator.properties` or with environment variable `ORCHESTRATOR_CONFIG_URL=file:///path/to/orchestrator.properties`.

+### Update the files missing the license header

+Execute from project base directory:

+    ./gradlew licenseFormat --rerun-tasks

 License
 -------